zheng0xd/JATIC-internal-docs/docs/teams/kitware.md

 # Kitware

-The Kitware team is building XAITK Saliency, an open-source python library for visual saliency algorithm interfaces and implementations to support explainable AI.
+The Kitware team is building two products: 1) [XAITK Saliency](../products/xaitk.md), an open-source python library for visual saliency algorithm interfaces and implementations to support explainable AI, and 2) [NRTK](../products/nrtk.md), an open-source python library for validated scene- and sensor-specific perturbations for evaluating the robustness of computer vision models.

 [This board](https://gitlab.jatic.net/groups/jatic/kitware/-/boards) can be used track ongoing work by this team.

-This product can be found internally at [`jatic/kitware/xaitk-cdao`](https://gitlab.jatic.net/jatic/kitware/xaitk-cdao) and on GitHub at [`XAITK/xaitk-saliency`](https://github.com/XAITK/xaitk-saliency/).
+The XAITK can be found internally at [`jatic/kitware/xaitk-cdao`](https://gitlab.jatic.net/jatic/kitware/xaitk-cdao) and on GitHub at [`XAITK/xaitk-saliency`](https://github.com/XAITK/xaitk-saliency/).
+The NRTK can be found internally at [`jatic/kitware/nrtk-cdao`](https://gitlab.jatic.net/jatic/kitware/nrtk-cdao) and on GitHub at [`Kitware/nrtk`](https://github.com/Kitware/nrtk/).

 | Name | Email | Role |
 | ---- | ----- | ---- |